What is Uterine Polyps Removal?

 What to Expect

 The polyp removal procedure takes anywhere from 5 to 15 minutes.Uterine Polyps Removal NYC

 Cramping & Discomfort

 Most women experience some cramping afterward, but the discomfort can be controlled with over-the-counter pain medications.Fibroids Causes

-Soreness and slight bleeding for a day or two are common endometrial polyp removal side effects.Endometrial Polyps
+Soreness and slight bleeding for a day or two are common uterine polyp removal side effects.Uterine Polyps